 Services that are covered for you What you must pay when you get these services Outpatient substance abuse services You are covered for services to treat chemical dependency in an outpatient setting (group or individual therapy). \$0 copayment for each therapy visit in a group or individual setting.
 Prior authorization rules apply Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers You are covered for outpatient services performed in an ambulatory surgical center or an outpatient hospital facility.
 Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
-Ambulatory surgical center \$0 copayment for each visit for non-surgical services, including but not limited to wound care services, anti-coagulation services, and hyperbaric oxygen chamber therapy.
-You may be responsible for additional cost-sharing for services received in an outpatient hospital setting which include, but are not limited to, Part B drugs and radiological tests.
-Please refer to the applicable benefit sections in this chart. \$125 copayment for each visit for surgical procedures, including but not limited to cardiac catheterizations, If you require monitoring or a period of recovery after your care at an outpatient hospital, you may be placed in "observation" status.
-This may require you to stay at the facility. angiogram, endoscopy, epidural injections, and non-screening i, y "observation" status.
-This may require you to stay at the facility colonoscopies. for several hours or overnight if needed.
+You may be responsible for additional cost-sharing for Ambulatory surgical center \$0 copayment for each visit for non-surgical services, including but not limited to wound care services, anti-coagulation services, and hyperbaric oxygen chamber therapy. \$125 copayment for each services received in an outpatient hospital setting which include, but are not limited to, Part B drugs and radiological tests.
+Please refer to the applicable benefit sections in this chart.
+If you require monitoring or a period of recovery after your care at an outpatient hospital, you may be placed in "observation" status.
+This may require you to stay at the facility visit for surgical procedures, including but not limited to cardiac catheterizations, angiogram, endoscopy, epidural injections, and non-screening colonoscopies.

+"observation" status.
+This may require you to stay at the facility for several hours or overnight if needed.
 In this event, you will pay your outpatient hospital copayment while under observation.